Choosing to build a home in Carmel is an exciting time full of possibilities and wonder.

 1. Your Lot

 The foundation of your new home is the lot.
 Not only do you want a beautiful lot that will fulfill all your backyard cook out fantasies, but a lot can hold many secrets just beneath the surface.
 Before purchasing a lot, make sure that you’re aware of what covenants, conditions and restrictions a lot might have.
 Covenants, Conditions and Restrictions or CC&R’s are the rules set forth in a neighborhood by the housing association.
 For out lots (homes that are not in a traditional neighborhood) you’ll need to know what type of utilities are available and even potentially complete a soil test to determine what type of septic system may be required based on soil composition.
 Finally, not all lots are created equal.
 Some lots allow for a walk-out while others provide only a daylight basement.
 In addition, you will want to determine if the lot will require any additional construction costs due to additional fill or water management.
-If you consider yourself to be an active individual, it may be important to live near the Monon Trail or perhaps an area with a lot of hiking.
+If you consider yourself to be an active individual, it may be important to live somewhere near the Monon Trail such as Sunrise on the Monon, or perhaps an area with a lot of hiking.

 2. Your Budget

 When deciding to build a new home, the inherently most important thing to consider is your budget.
 Is your budget strict or varied?
 Will you be paying cash or financing the project?
 If financing, will you have a one-time close (construction/perm) with an easy conversion to a permanent loan?

 Sometimes it’s easier to work backwards: What do you want your monthly payment to be?
 Then move forward from that point.
 A rule of thumb to keep in mind is that usually your lot will be anywhere from 20%-25% of your total budget.

 3. Your Look